The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Transfer students who are currently enrolled in a Bachelor’s degree or higher degree programmes at a local or non-local university may apply.

 Please note that according to the guidelines of the University Grants Committee (UGC) on inter-institutional transfer of students, repeating of UGC-funded undergraduate study across institutions, irrespective of whether there is a change of programme or discipline, is generally discouraged unless under very exceptional circumstances.

 For the Bachelor of Arts in Music programme, applicants are required to submit the highest examination results of music qualification (G.5 or above in theory and G.8 or above in practical/ performance, esp. for Chinese instruments) e.g. the Associate Board of the Royal Schools of Music.

 Applicants will be invited to submit portfolio.
-Details please refer to the Department of Music's website:
+Details please refer to the Academy of Music's website: